The trust recognises that some of our activities can have a significant impact on the environment.

 As part of our on-going carbon reduction initiative we have completed an ambitious £1.3m carbon reduction initiative via the Department of Health Central Energy and Sustainability Fund.
 The project involved the replacement of inefficient heating boilers and plant equipment with a combination of biomass and high efficiency gas boilers, linked with the latest technology in energy controls.

 Several electric vehicles are available on the trust’s car lease scheme for staff, and our Environmental Strategy Steering Group is looking at the viability of charging stations at some of our main sites.
 TEWV consultant psychologist Symon Day has already swapped his gas-guzzling, Land Rover Discovery for the ecological, economical Nissan Leaf.
-Find out what he has to say on his experience of using an electric car.

 Introduction of portable compactors for segregation and subsequent recycling of cardboard